sensei-killer/BA_Blender_auto_material/README.md

 [![Discord](https://img.shields.io/discord/YOUR_SERVER_ID?label=Discord&logo=discord)](https://discord.gg/cgRrjKh7)

--If you run into any issues, you can reach me on this Discord server.
+If you run into any issues, you can reach me on this Discord server.
 I don’t always check GitHub.